St. Lucia estuary and iSimangaliso Wetland Park guide

 The beginning of the St Lucia Estuary, the estuary mouth, is situated within the town of St Lucia at the Southern-most point of Lake St Lucia, within the province of KwaZulu Natal, South Africa.
-This area was proclaimed a World Heritage Site in 1999, and in 2007 the adjacent Wetland Park bordering St Lucia, was renamed the iSimangaliso Wetland Park, meaning “Place of Wonder” or “Miracle”.
+This area was proclaimed a World Heritage Site in 1999, and in 2007 the adjacent Wetland Park bordering St Lucia was renamed the iSimangaliso Wetland Park, meaning “Place of Wonder” or “Miracle”.
 The name iSimangaliso came from the Zulu proverb “ubone isimanga esabonwa ujeqe kwelama thonga” (“If you have seen miracles, you have seen what ujeqe saw in the land of the Thonga”).

-South Africa travel tips & Information: Activities in the Park
+Travel tips & Information: Activities in the Park

-Self-drive eastern and western shore section
+1. Self-drive eastern and western shore section

-Estuary boat cruise
+2. Estuary boat cruise

 From July to November, the Humpback and Southern Right whale dwell in the St. Lucia waters, during their annual migration to mate and calf.
 A boat tour is the best way to enjoy these colossuses of the sea and spot them and get as close as 50 meters.